Mnbel555/Pacman-Report/README.md

 - Dots and Power Pellets: Collectible items

 ### Gameplay
-- Control Pac-Man with arrow keys.
+- Control Pac-Man with W,A,S,D.
 - Eat dots to score points.
 - Avoid ghosts; they end the game if touched.
 - Eating power pellets allows Pac-Man to eat ghosts temporarily.